 - Paying bills, such as the mortgage, rent, utilities, credit card payments, or insurance payments

-- Paying for groceries or household items at large stores, like Target or Walmart
+- Paying for groceries at grocery stores or household items at large stores, like Target or Walmart

 - Paying your medical bill

-Personal checks aren’t as popular as they used to be, but they still circulate, so having a place to cash personal checks is important.
+Personal checks aren’t as popular as they used to be, but they still circulate, so having a place to encash personal checks is important.

 Where Can I Cash a Personal Check?
 12 Best Places

 There are many places to cash a personal check, but before you do, know that they’ll ask for a photo ID.
 When you cash a personal check, the entity cashing the check takes a risk because there’s no guarantee the check won’t bounce.
 If it does, they’ll come to you for the money, which is why they ask for your ID to be able to contact you.

 Most places charge a fee to cash a personal check, so make sure you read the fine print and know the total fees before choosing where you should cash a personal check.